chris-belcher/electrum-personal-server/README.md

 `--oneserver` flag.

-By using the `--oneserver --server 127.0.0.1:50002:s` flags, the autoconnect button in the GUI disabled to prevent accidentally clicking on it.
+By using the `--oneserver --server 127.0.0.1:50002:s` flags, the autoconnect button in the GUI can be disabled to prevent accidentally clicking on it.

 Electrum Personal Server also works on [testnet bitcoin](https://en.bitcoin.it/wiki/Testnet).
 The Electrum wallet can be started in testnet mode with the command line flag `--testnet`.